 According to Concerned Families for ATV Safety, 40,000 minors and teenagers are seriously injured or killed in ATV rollover accidents in the US.

 One newspaper editorial sums up the issue with the title: "Too Young to Die, too Young to Ride?"
 Arguing that teenagers and minors do not have the decision-making of adults in their operation of ATV’s.

 Besides state laws restricting the age at which an ATV can be operated, much of the safety must come from the manufacturers.

-Here is some relevant new data from the Concerned Families for ATV Safety website:
+Here is some relevant data from the Concerned Families for ATV Safety website:

-Which is more dangerous: a bicycle or an ATV?
-No comparison…
+Which Is More dangerous: A Bicycle or an ATV?

-Here is more data from Concerned Families for ATV Safety website:
+There really is no comparison.
+To again cite the Concerned Families for ATV Safety website: